General

 • Intelligence integration

-Data collection agents are installed on endpoint devices to continuously monitor activities, capturing detailed information on processes, network connections, and user behaviors.
+EDR agents are installed on endpoint devices to continuously monitor activities, capturing detailed information on processes, network connections, and user behaviors.
 This information is sent to a centralized management console, where security teams can examine it for potential risks, enabling a proactive security stance.

-Centralized management consoles play a pivotal role in streamlining security operations.
+Centralized consoles play a pivotal role in streamlining security operations.
 They provide a unified view of endpoint activities, allowing for efficient monitoring and rapid response to incidents.
 Organizations employing centralized consoles can significantly decrease their average response time to incidents, which is essential considering that the average duration to recognize and control a breach is about 277 days.
 By utilizing EDR tools, companies can automate response actions, such as isolating compromised devices and removing malware, thereby containing incidents before they escalate into major breaches.

 • Thorough investigation